 The earliest occurrence of the name of which I am aware is the appearance of “Robert Rountrie” on the Yorkshire subsidy roll of 1301.
 Every subsequent citation for Rountree prior to about 1600 occurs in Yorkshire as well.
 A British genealogy mentions a suit against John Rowntree in 1521, the 1577 will of Lawrence Rowntree, a Henry Rountree of the late 1500s, and several dozen Rountree references in the early 1600s – all in Yorkshire.1 By the mid-1600s, several citations for Rountrees are found in the parish registers of parishes surrounding London as well.2

-Finally, a comment on the origin and spelling of the name.
-One authority, writing in 1901, calls it a “well-known North-English surname” spelled variously as Rowntree, Rowantree, Roantree, and Roun(d)tree.3 I think most genealogists would agree that whether the name is spelled Rountree, Roundtree, or Rowntree in early records is immaterial.
+In short, I think most genealogists would agree that whether the name is spelled Rountree, Roundtree, or Rowntree in early records is immaterial.
+One authority, writing in 1901, calls it a “well-known North-English surname” spelled variously as Rowntree, Rowantree, Roantree, and Roun(d)tree.3 l.
 Essentially all appearances of the name in American colonial records are third-party entries.
 That is, they represent the decision of a clerk, who chose whatever spelling they felt appropriate.
 Even recorded deeds and wills are rarely the originals, but rather were copied by clerks and therefore subject both to their own whims and to copying errors.
 Even signatures spelling the name one way or another have little genealogical value in distinguishing branches of the family.

 - The Rowntrees of Riseborough, C. Brightwen Rowntree, with additions by E. Margaret Sessions (Ebor Press., reprint 1989). [↩]